Whale Research Reser Mapping albris

 KEEP YOUR DRONE AWAY FROM WILDFIRES

 There are lots of great places to fly your drones, but over or near a wildfire isn’t one of them.
-In fact, drone operators who interfere with wildfire suppression efforts are subject to civil penalties of up to $27,500 and possible criminal prosecution.
+In fact, drone operators who interfere with wildfire suppression efforts are subject to civil penalties of up to $20,000 and possible federal criminal prosecution.

 Here’s why it’s important: Aerial firefighting aircraft, such as airtankers and helicopters, fly at very low altitudes, just a couple hundred feet above the ground and in the same airspace as hobby and recreational drones.
 This creates the potential for a mid-air collision that could seriously injure or kill wildland firefighters in the air or on the ground.